 Hare Mythology in Ancient Egypt

-Evidence of the ancient Egyptians celebrating springtime in ways that are similar to how many of us celebrate Easter today date back to at least 2300 BC.14 The Egyptians depicted hares, eggs, the sunrise, and the resurrection of their god Osiris in the Book of the Dead, other hieroglyphs, and artwork.
+Evidence of the ancient Egyptians celebrating springtime in ways that are similar to how many of us celebrate Easter today dates back to at least 2300 BC.

 In addition, the Egyptians had a goddess named Unut (or Wenet) who was depicted as part-snake or part-hare.
-The Egyptians also had other hare deities, including one who guarded the halls of the underworld, or the world of the dead.
+Furthermore, the Egyptians had other hare deities, including one who guarded the halls of the underworld.

 In a number of African cultures, the hare is depicted much in the same way as in Native American cultures.
 That is, the hare is a mischievous trickster.
 In fact, one African folktale was the precursor to the American story about Brer Rabbit.